11.04.2019 | Bill Madsen

 11:30pm - 1:00pm – Race 2 (wearing race suits or without a coat)

 2:30pm - 3:30pm – NASTAR Slalom (stubby gate slalom)

 All pacesetters must pre-register for the Regional Pacesetting Trials by emailing their Name, NASTAR Registration Number, Resort Name and the event they will be attending to NASTAR one week prior to the race.

 Pacesetters looking to attend a Regional Pacesetting Trial must be registered with NASTAR and know their NASTAR Registration number.
-Pacesetters must verify that they are in the NASTAR Database by searching for their last name at www.nastar.com and logging in to their NASTAR record.
+Pacesetters must verify that they are in the NASTAR Database by searching for their last name at NASTAR.com and logging in to their NASTAR record.
 Pacesetters must have a password and they must update/edit their personal information.
-If a Pacesetter is not in the NASTAR Database, they must create a NASTAR record by clicking Register on the NASTAR.com web site.
+If a Pacesetter is not in the NASTAR Database, they must create a NASTAR record by Registering on the NASTAR web site.

 The second race provides pacesetter with an opportunity to earn a handicap wearing a race suit.
 The "Suit" handicap must be used when a pacesetter sets the par time wearing a race suit.
 The lowest handicap earned during the second race will determine each pacesetter’s “Suit” handicap.
 Pacesetters without a suit will continue to race to lower their coat handicap.

 NASTAR Slalom handicaps are earned during the SL Pacesetting Race.
-SPM Hero gates or stubbies are used for NASTAR Slalom to encourage public participation, however, full gate slalom can also be scored as a NASTAR Slalom race.
+SPM Hero gates or stubbies are used for NASTAR Slalom to encourage public participation, however, full gate NASTAR slalom races are also encouraged for advanced racers.